 Lamb is the traditional main course for spring religious holidays such as Passover and Easter.
 Big roasts, legs, or Frenched racks are very holiday-worthy.
 But don't feel that you need to have a holiday to indulge in this tasty main.
 Lamb is delicious any time of year and can be scaled down for less expensive meals or fewer diners.

 When sourcing your meat, do ask your butcher where their lamb is from.
 New Zealand lamb is more commonly found and slightly less expensive than American lamb.
 It's typically pasture raised and contains slightly less fat and marbling.
 The taste is a bit more gamey than their American, grain-fed cousins.
 But if you prefer a more beefy taste, choose American lamb for a more familiar flavor.
 Whichever taste you like, here are a few ideas and recipe suggestions for some of our favorite lamb dishes.

 01 of 08

 Lamb is sometimes only thought of as the entree for large holiday gatherings.
-But what if it's only a celebration for one or two?
+But what if it's just a celebration for one or two?
 There's no reason not to buy a few lamb chops and give them a burst of flavor with a za'atar spice rub.